French occupation zone in Germany: French zone

-For obvious practical and logistical reasons, it was soon agreed that the French would occupy those regions of Germany bordering their own country, i.e. southwestern Germany.
+For practical and logistical reasons, it was agreed that the French would occupy those regions of Germany bordering their own country, i.e. southwestern Germany.
 To create the occupation zone, the British ceded the Saarland, the Palatinate, and territories on the left bank of the Rhine to Remagen (including Trier, Koblenz, and Montabaur).
 The Americans ceded land south of Baden-Baden, land south of the Free People's State of Württemberg (which became Württemberg-Hohenzollern), the Lindau region on Lake Constance, and four regions in Hesse east of the Rhine.
-French Forces in Germany took possession of the area on July 26, 1945.
+French Forces in Germany took possession of the area on 26 July 1945.

 Also included in the French zone was the town of Büsingen am Hochrhein, a German exclave separated from the rest of the country by a narrow strip of neutral Swiss territory.
-The Swiss government refused to consider annexing the town on the grounds that any transfer of territory could only be negotiated with a sovereign German government - something which had ceased to exist following the German surrender.
+The Swiss government refused to consider annexing the town on the grounds that any transfer of territory could be negotiated only with a sovereign German government - something which had ceased to exist following the German surrender.
 However, the Swiss shared French concerns that the exclave might become a haven for Nazi war criminals, thus an agreement was quickly reached to allow limited numbers of French soldiers to cross Switzerland for the purpose of maintaining law and order in Büsingen.

 In April and May, the French 1st Army had captured Karlsruhe and Stuttgart and conquered territory extending to Hitler's Eagle's Nest and western Austria.
 In July, the French ceded Stuttgart to the Americans in exchange for control of cities west of the Rhine (including Mainz and Koblenz).
 This resulted in two barely-contiguous areas of Germany along the French border, which met at a point along the Rhine.
 After further negotiations, France was also granted an occupation zone in Austria.
 The French zone in west of that country bordered the French zone in Germany, thus creating a contiguous area of French-occupied territories (besides the aforementioned exclave of Büsingen am Hochrhein) that bordered each other and/or France itself.

 Within French-occupied Germany, three German states were established: Rheinland Pfalz in the northwest, Württemberg-Hohenzollern in the southeast, and South Baden in the southwest.
 Württemberg-Hohenzollern and South Baden later formed Baden-Württemberg when they joined with Württemberg-Baden in the American Zone.
-The French occupation zone initially included the Saar Protectorate, but this was separated on February 16, 1946.
-By December 18 of that year, customs controls were established between the Saar area and Allied-occupied Germany.
+The French occupation zone initially included the Saar Protectorate, but this was separated on 16 February 1946.
+By 18 December that year, customs controls were established between the Saar area and Allied-occupied Germany.

-On February 9, 1945, the Berlin districts of Reinickendorf and Wedding were assigned to the French.
+On 9 February 1945 the Berlin districts of Reinickendorf and Wedding were assigned to the French.
 By the end of October 1946, the French zone had a population of approximately five million: